Skip to main content

 • Organization-scoped

-• Works across all workspaces in the organization
+• Works across all team/workspaces in the organization

 • Multiple keys can be created